-- This operation is restricted to system administrators. - Decide which vCenter Server instance to supply a resource pool and storage profiles to this Provider VDC.
-See Finding Available vCenter Resources.

-- If you want the Provider VDC to use NSX Data Center for vSphere for network services, attach the vCenter Server instance together with the associated NSX Manager instance to your cloud.
-See Attach a vCenter Server Instance. - If you want the Provider VDC to use NSX Data Center for vSphere with a custom VXLAN-backed network pool instead of the default VXLAN-backed network pool, Create a VXLAN-Backed Network Pool. - If you want the Provider VDC to use NSX-T Data Center for network services, Register an NSX-T Manager Instance.
+- Decide which vCenter Server instance to supply a resource pool and storage profiles to this Provider VDC.
+See Finding Available vCenter Resources. - If you want the Provider VDC to use NSX Data Center for vSphere for network services, attach the vCenter Server instance together with the associated NSX Manager instance to your cloud.
+See Attach a vCenter Server Instance. - If you want the Provider VDC to use NSX Data Center for vSphere with a custom VXLANbacked network pool instead of the default VXLAN-backed network pool, Create a VXLAN-Backed Network Pool. - If you want the Provider VDC to use NSX-T Data Center for network services, Register an NSX-T Manager Instance.